swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Example of SPICE Simulation

-Here is the example of transient response to characterize the Inverter cell in above-mentioned steps,
+Here is the example of transient response to characterize the custom inverter cell in above-mentioned steps,

 Modify the extracted SPICE file so that SPICE deck has,
   - right scaling value